mmagician/collatz-air/README.md

 ## Acknowledgments

+The AIR constraints for the Collatz conjecture were originally described by StarkWare in the [Arithmetization I](https://medium.com/starkware/arithmetization-i-15c046390862) article.
+Those constraints, however, only attested to the knowledge of correct series of values in the Collatz sequence.
+Here, we also add the number of steps in that sequence as public input, and convince the verifier that the provided number of steps for a given starting value is correct.
+This is arguably more useful, for the rare occasion you want to convince someone of the validity of your Collatz computation.

 Repo structure inspired by the [Fibonacci example](https://github.com/BrianSeong99/Plonky3_Fibonacci/) by @BrianSeong99, combined with the examples in the [Winterfell repo](https://github.com/facebook/winterfell/tree/main/examples).

 ## Disclaimer